 What is a neighbourhood plan?

-A neighbourhood plan is a set of policies related to the use of land in the area, or to spatial matters (matters that affect how a place works).
+A neighbourhood plan is a set of legally binding planning policies related to the use of land in the area, or to spatial matters (matters that affect how a place works).
 The neighbourhood plan is prepared by a neighbourhood forum for a particular neighbourhood area.
 It is a means of giving real legal weight to what residents and businesses want for the place where they live or work.
 When adopted, the neighbourhood plan forms part of the local authority’s overall development plan (Merton Council’s Local Plan).
 It is used to consider all planning applications in that neighbourhood.
 To be formally adopted as planning policy, the plan must be subject to an examination, approved by the council and be subject to a local referendum.

 Why does Wimbledon need a neighbourhood plan?